Adobe-Marketing-Cloud/data-connectors-api-examples/README.md

 * This code uses a REST-ful interface for the Data Connectors API -- however SOAP can also be used in most cases
 * This code is currently provided in 3 languages -- PHP, C# , Java
 * This API uses a WSSE authentication header on every call, each example class has a method called getWSSEHeader for this purpose
   * The code examples can not be run without Partner API credentials (a Username and Secret).
-These must be obtain through an Adobe Partner Integration Manager after appropriate agreements are in place.
+These must be obtained through an Adobe Partner Integration Manager after appropriate agreements are in place.
 * Each example passes JSON encoded data as a String and received JSON encoded data as a String
   * parsing the JSON data is left as an exercise for the developer so you can choose your favorite JSON library